 Students may be placed on academic monitoring if they fail a module or clerkship (F grade) or if they are required to repeat an academic year.
-As documented in Appendix A, Criteria for Potential SEPC Action, students may also be placed on academic monitoring status if they receive two or more T grades, or demonstrate passing but marginal academic performance (e.g., two or more exam scores less than 70% or one T grade plus one exam score <70%).
+As documented in Appendix A, Criteria for Potential SEPC Action, students may also be placed on academic monitoring status if they receive two or more T grades.
+Further, students may be placed on academic monitoring status if they receive two or more C grades in a single academic year with the exception of FIRE or Practice of Medicine in either the M1 or M2 year.

+During this period, the SEPC will continually review the student's performance, and academic monitoring may be removed or extended after the completion of three consecutive modules or clerkships with the exception of FIRE and Practice of Medicine.
 Academic monitoring is typically removed after a student earns three consecutive passing grades, but the SEPC may extend the monitoring period as needed.
 During this period, the SEPC will continually review the student's performance.
 If any new deficiencies are recorded during this time, the SEPC will take whatever action is deemed appropriate for the individual student.